Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 Note that this also represents a primitive _timer_ which uses bit width to create longer and shorter intervals of time - meaning you wouldn't ever get this to finish printing out a 64 bit wide request.
 So, keep it short!

-The next couple of solutions will take you through some of the pleasures of working within the confines of an index =)
+The next couple of solutions will take you through some of the pleasures of working within the confines of an index!